-On 25 November 1911, at Windermere, Waterbird became the first hydro-aeroplane to successfully take off from and alight on water outside of France and the USA.
-A telegram from the pilot Herbert Stanley Adams confirms the initial flights and that no damage was sustained.
+On 25 November 1911, at Windermere, Waterbird became the first hydro-aeroplane outside of France and the USA to successfully take off and alight on water.
+A telegram from the pilot Herbert Stanley Adams confirmed the initial flights and that no damage was sustained.

 Waterbird was at the forefront of technologies.
-This was the world’s first successful flight to use a ‘stepped’ float, patented by Edward Wakefield along with the means of attaching the float to the aeroplane by bungees.
-Also, it used ailerons, rather than wing warping, and Avro turnbuckles. – See below under Patents.
+This was the world’s first successful flight to use a ‘stepped’ float, patented by Edward Wakefield along with the means of attaching the float to the aeroplane by bungees, and provision of wingtip floats.
+Further, the float had a floor made of aluminium.
+Also, ailerons were fitted, as distinct from wing warping, plus an Avro control column and Avro turnbuckles. – Please see below under UK PATENTS.
+Waterbird was an Avro Curtiss-type, built to the order of Wakefield by A. V. Roe & Company (‘Avro‘) as a landplane at Brownsfield Mills, Manchester.

 Upon transfer to Brooklands on 25 May 1911 for testing, alterations included extension of the upper wings, the ailerons were disconnected and smaller straight trailing edge ailerons were added.
 Therefore, the original ailerons with semi-circular trailing edges became the inner ailerons, and serve as part of the wing once enough forward speed has been achieved so as to raise them.
 Delivery to Windermere took place on 7 July.

-By 29 March 1912, Waterbird had accomplished about sixty flights on thirty eight different days.
+By 25 January 1912, Waterbird had made about 60 flights on 38 different days. – The Aeroplane magazine.

 ‘Waterbird provided the vital springboard to establishing a twin centre of technical innovation and flying expertise.’ – Navy Wings.

-Firstly, a photo includes the engine, albeit with only one propeller blade, placed upon an upturned box and a tank propped against a beam, with the crushed elements of Waterbird in the background.
-Secondly, this photo at the re-erected hangar (Note the internal and external shoring) depicts damaged Waterbird wings and a new rudder leaning against the rear gable, bamboo outriggers on the floor by the side wall and sections of wing being built.
+Firstly, a photo includes the engine, albeit with only 1 propeller blade, placed upon an upturned box, a tank propped against a beam and the float placed behind the tank at an angle of 90 degrees, with other surviving elements of Waterbird in the background.
+Secondly, this photo at the re-erected hangar (Note the internal and external shoring) depicts damaged Waterbird’s wings and a new rudder leaning against the rear gable, bamboo outriggers on the floor by the side wall and sections of wing being built.

-Waterhen, Waterbird’s successor, first flew on 30 April 1912.
-It was entirely designed and constructed locally, save for the engine.
-The float was of a new type, much broader at 6 feet with a single step and sheer at the bow, so as to be capable of carrying a passenger.
-The shortness of the timescale to the first flight indicates that mainplane sections, incorporating ailerons designed with straight trailing edges, must already have been under construction for Waterbird at the nearby boat workshop of Borwick & Sons.
+There were considerable skills at Windermere in that Waterhen, Waterbird’s successor which first flew on 30 April 1912, was constructed locally by Borwick & Sons.
+The float was much broader at 6 feet with a single step and sheer at the bow, so as to enable Waterhen to be capable of carrying a passenger.
+The shortness of the timescale to the first flight indicates that mainplane sections, incorporating ailerons designed with straight trailing edges, must already have been under construction for Waterbird.

-It may therefore be concluded that ‘this photo’ above is of the build of Waterhen.
+It may therefore be concluded that ‘this photo’ above – under ‘WATERBIRD’S WRITE-OFF’ – is of the build of Waterhen.
 Waterhen was the most successful Windermere-built seaplane, the last known flight being on 16 August 1916 when Edward Haller became the final pupil to pass the tests for his Aviator’s Certificate.

 A photo of the hangar at Cockshott, with the Deperdussin, includes stacked sections of bamboo for the outriggers of Waterhen.
 It also shows the addition of a ‘skirt’ to the port side of the float, probably to counter propeller torque.